Horgen: Early Modern Era

+19th and 20th Centuries

+The textile home industry (putting-out system) was established primarily in the zones of isolated farms.
+Cotton spinning employed about 29% of the population in 1787; there were also 131 muslin looms.
+Factory production gradually replaced home work in the 19th century.
+Johann Jakob Staub founded one of the first companies using Jacquard looms in Switzerland in 1825.
+The silk industry, which was highly developed (ten factories in 1847, mechanical weaving from 1863), earned the locality the nickname "Little Lyon".
+The volume of silk exports overseas prompted the United States to open a consular agency in Horgen in 1878 (consulate from 1882 to 1898).
+The industry collapsed due to crises in the inter-war period.

+The textile industry led to the manufacture of textile machines; an interest group ("Die 4 von Horgen"), founded in 1944, supports the marketing of this sector globally.
+Horgen has been the district capital since 1831.
+The communal parliament introduced in 1927 was abolished in 1938.
+The lake road (Zurich-Richterswil) and the road to Sihlbrugg were built in 1846.
+The opposition of Horgen boatmen to steam navigation on Lake Zurich (from 1835) delayed the development of the Haab landing stage (1839).
+The Aabach Hydraulic Plant Society, founded in 1883, supplied the industry with pressurized water (32 turbines, 200 HP total, and a fountain with a 60-meter jet near the Sust in 1901).
+Shortly after the inauguration of the left bank railway line in 1875, the terrain where the station was located slid into the lake.
+The A3 motorway route (1966) caused the disappearance of 12 hectares of forest at Horgener Egg.

 Geography

 Horgen has an area of 21.1 km2.
 Of this area, 27.7% is used for agricultural purposes, while 49.9% is forested.
 Of the rest of the land, 20.4% is settled (buildings or roads) and the remainder (2%) is non-productive (rivers, glaciers or mountains).
 In 1996 housing and buildings made up 12.5% of the total area, while transportation infrastructure made up the rest (7.9%).
 Of the total unproductive area, water (streams and lakes) made up 1.6% of the area.
 As of 2007, 16% of the total municipal area was undergoing some type of construction.

 The large municipality stretches from the shores of Lake Zurich (elevation 408 m), near Wädenswil over the Zimmerberg-Plateau where the decentralized village of Horgenberg is found (elevation 660 m), though the Sihl Valley (Sihltal), to the peak of the Albis chain (elevation 915 m).
 It includes the villages of Horgen, Arn and Horgenberg.

 Until 1773, Horgen included the now separate municipalities of Oberrieden and Hirzel.
 The Sihl forest (Sihlwald) became part of the city of Zürich in 1803.
 However the Horgen city council refused to acknowledge this until 1877.